Charlene717/scRNAseq-analysis-caveats/README.md

 ├── visualization/
 │   └── README.md
 │
+├── versions/               # Version-specific behavior records
+│   ├── README.md
+│   └── tool_version_notes.md
+│
 └── README.md
 ```

-The structure may evolve as new analysis topics and tools are added.
+The structure may evolve as new analysis topics, tools, and software versions are added.

 ---